This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to graft fruit trees step by step?

-Make diagonal cuts on both rootstock and scion, align cambium layers precisely, secure with grafting tape, and seal with wax to prevent moisture loss.
+Make matching cuts on both scion and rootstock, align their cambium layers precisely, then secure tightly with grafting tape.

 Which fruit trees can you graft together?